X.Org Server: History

 The modern X.Org Foundation came into being in 2004 when the body that oversaw X standards and published the official reference implementation joined forces with former XFree86 developers.
 X11R6.7.0, the first version of the X.Org Server, was forked from XFree86 4.4 RC2.
 The immediate reason for the fork was a disagreement with the new license for the final release version of XFree86 4.4, but several disagreements among the contributors surfaced prior to the split.
 Many of the previous XFree86 developers have joined the X.Org Server project.

 In 2005, a great effort was put in the modularization of the X.Org server source code, resulting in a dual release by the end of the year.
 The X11R7.0.0 release added a new modular build system based on the GNU Autotools, while X11R6.9.0 kept the old imake build system, both releases sharing the same codebase.
 Since then the X11R6.9 branch is maintained frozen and all the ongoing development is done to the modular branch.
 The new build system also brought the use of dlloader standard dynamic linker to load plugins and drivers, deprecating the old own method.
 As a consequence of the modularization, the X11 binaries were moving out of their own /usr/X11R6 subdirectory tree and into the global /usr tree on many Unix systems.

 In June 2006, another effort was done to move the X.Org server source codebase from CVS to git.
 Both efforts had the long-term goal of bringing new developers to the project.
 In the words of Alan Coopersmith:

 In the 7.1 release, the KDrive framework (a small implementation of X written by Keith Packard, which was not based on XFree86 that X.Org developers used as a testing ground for new ideas, such as EXA) was integrated into the main codebase of X.Org server.

 In 2008, the new DRI2, based on the kernel mode-setting (KMS) driver, replaced DRI.
 This change also set a major milestone in the X.Org server architecture, as the drivers were moved out from the server and user space (UMS) to the kernel space.

 In 2013, the initial versions of DRI3 and Present extensions were written and coded by Keith Packard to provide a faster and tearing-free 2D rendering.
 By the end of the year the implementation of GLX was rewritten by Adam Jackson at Red Hat.

+In June 2025, an unofficial fork of X.Org Server called Xlibre was released.